Special Bulletin on Russia-linked money laundering related to sanctions evasion

 The Special Economic Measures (Russia) Regulations consist of a dealings ban on listed individuals and entities, as well as prohibitions on specified goods and financial, technical or other services related to those goods.
 The regulations also impose restrictions on certain sectors, such as the financial, defence and energy sectors, and impose broad prohibitions on ships associated with Russia or Russian companies from docking in or passing through Canada.

 Global Affairs Canada is responsible for the administration of Canada’s sanctions under the JVCFOA, SEMA and United Nations Act.
-The Royal Canadian Mounted Police and the Canada Border Services Agency enforce these statutes and associated regulations.
+The Royal Canadian Mounted Police (RCMP) and the Canada Border Services Agency enforce these statutes and associated regulations.
+All Canadians must disclose to the RCMP the existence of property that is owned or controlled by a designated person, as well as any proposed transactions related that property.
+Voluntary and mandatory disclosures, particularly from Canadian financial institutions, enhance the effectiveness of Canadian sanctions.

-Characteristics associated with a higher risk of Russia-linked money laundering related to sanctions evasion
+Characteristics associated with a higher risk of exposure to Russia-linked money laundering activities

-FINTRAC analysis has highlighted the use of intermediary jurisdictions to setup complex networks of shell and front companies (often registered to addresses in offshore financial centres or tax havens) and non-resident bank accounts (generally located in jurisdictions known to cater to Russian-speaking customers) as a key feature of Russia-linked money laundering methodologies.
-The attempt to evade sanctions imposed against Russian individuals and entities is likely to be conducted through the same mechanisms.
+FINTRAC analysis has highlighted the continued use of intermediary jurisdictions to set up complex networks of shell and front companies (often registered to addresses in offshore financial centres or tax havens) and non-resident bank accounts (generally located in secrecy jurisdictions or those known to cater to Russian-speaking customers) as a key feature of Russia-linked money laundering methodologies.

-Alternative financial channels—among them, cryptocurrencies and other emerging financial technologies—may also play an important role in Russia-linked illicit financial flows related to the proceeds of crime.
+Alternative financial channels—among them, cryptocurrencies and other emerging financial technologies—have also played an important role in Russia-linked illicit financial flows related to the proceeds of crime, albeit on a lesser scale.

 - Particular attention should be paid to jurisdictions previously associated with Russian financial flows that are identified as having a notable recent increase in new company formations.

-- Facilitators of Russia-linked illicit financial flows have been known to make extensive use of opaque corporate structures such limited partnerships (LPs), limited liability partnerships (LLPs) and offshore companies such as international business corporation (IBCs).
+- Facilitators of Russia-linked illicit financial flows have been known to make extensive use of opaque corporate structures such as limited partnerships (LPs), limited liability partnerships (LLPs) and offshore companies such as international business corporations (IBCs).

 - Nested correspondent banking, whereby banks in higher-risk jurisdictions known to cater to Russian-speaking clients, hold accounts in lower-risk jurisdictions and make international payments via these accounts.